 Mississauga – May 9, 2014 – multiVIEW, a leading professional services firm that specializes in near-surface geophysics today announced that it has expanded its presence in the National Capital Region (NCR) to meet rising demand for utility locating, subsurface utility engineering and infrastructure inspection.

-The company has had a local presence since 2008 and has worked on hundreds of large scale projects including mapping subsurface conditions along stretches of Highway 417.
+The company has had a local presence since 2008 and has worked on hundreds of large scale projects across the National Capital Region including mapping subsurface conditions along stretches of Highway 417.
 They recently opened a Kanata-based facility and added capacity to mobilize more quickly and bring long term employment opportunities into the region.

 “With construction on the rise in Ottawa and a focus on sewer and road upgrades, it’s an exciting time to more actively join the marketplace,” said Kevin Vine, President, multiVIEW.
 “We’re increasingly seeing large construction projects benefit from the incorporation of non-destructive testing and are looking forward to further expanding these services in the City.”